GPUOpen-LibrariesAndSDKs/BlenderUSDHydraAddon/README.md

 - MaterialX http://www.materialx.org/

 ## Requirements
-Currently, this addon works only with Blender 2.90+ and only in Windows.
+Currently, this addon works only with [Blender 2.93+](https://www.blender.org/download/) and only in Windows.
 We hope to remove the restriction in the future, but there are a few things preventing this.
 In particular, the current build of Blender has USD statically linked in, which the addon cannot access.  https://developer.blender.org/T76490

+_WINDOWS USERS: For develop it's recommended to use Blender 2.93.0 so it provides clean console output, without some messy Windows exceptions._

-On the releases page [LINK NEEDED] are prebuilt versions of the addon.
+On the [releases](https://github.com/GPUOpen-LibrariesAndSDKs/BlenderUSDHydraAddon/releases) page  are prebuilt versions of the addon.
 These include a copy of the USD library (under the directory "usd"), as well as the Radeon ProRender Hydra delegate.
 If building from source, a local version of the USD library is required.
 Point to this with the USD_ROOT environment variable.

 ## Installing

-Simply download a build from the releases page [LINK NEEDED] and install via the Blender addons in Edit->System Preferences menu.
+Simply download a build from the releases page [releases](https://github.com/GPUOpen-LibrariesAndSDKs/BlenderUSDHydraAddon/releases) and install via the Blender addons in Edit->System Preferences menu.

-WINDOWS USERS:  Please note that old versions need to be disabled and uninstalled, and then Blender restarted.
-This is the case with many Blender addons that use C++ extenstions:  https://developer.blender.org/T77837
+_WINDOWS USERS:  Please note that old versions need to be disabled and uninstalled, and then Blender restarted.
+This is the case with many Blender addons that use C++ extenstions:  https://developer.blender.org/T77837_

 For users who wish to install 3rd party render delegates (see above), they should be installed to the "usd/plugins" directory in the addon folder similar to a regular USD installation.